How to Make Choco Crossies at Home with My Choco Crossie Recipe

 My daughter loves Choco Crossies.
 I mean REALLY LOVES Choco Crossies.
-Whenever I bring them home from Germany, no matter how many boxes I stuff into the suitcase, they vanish within the week.
+(To be fair, so do I) Whenever I bring them home from Germany, no matter how many boxes I stuff into the suitcase, they vanish within the week.
 To keep her happy (and to lighten the load in my suitcase) I learned How to Make Choco Crossies (aka Schoko Crossies) here at home.
 I know, it seems like it should be easy… chocolate, flakes and almonds.
 But getting the flavor and texture right just needs a few tweaks.

 How to Make Choco Crossies (Shoko Crossies) at Home